 Amongst a multitude of gods that are present in the pantheon of Hindu mythology, Lord Ganesha is perhaps one of the most popular ones.
-His idols are omnipresent in nearly every corner of the country and there is huge interest around celebrating Ganesha Chaturthi.
+His idols are omnipresent in nearly every corner of the country, and there is a huge interest in celebrating Ganesha Chaturthi.
 That might also be due to the very source of the name Ganesha, which has been formed from two words.
-“Gana” means the masses of people and “isha” is used to refer to a god.
-This, quite literally, makes Ganesha as the Lord of the masses.
-Lord Ganesha has been worshipped for many years and his stories have gained quite a lot of popularity amongst people.
+“Gana” means the masses of people, and “isha” is used to refer to a god.
+This, quite literally, makes Ganesha the Lord of the masses.
+He has been worshipped for many years, and Lord Ganesha’s stories have gained quite a lot of popularity among people.

 Interesting Stories of Lord Ganesha for Kids

 Kids may not be interested in the long pujas and worship procedures of Lord Ganesha.
 However, you can introduce them to various stories that surround this mythological deity and let them be awestruck by how wonderful some of them are.

 Let’s begin from the start with the lord Ganesha’s birth story.

 Lord Shiva and Goddess Parvati would stay on Mount Kailash, making it their abode.
 Most of the time, Shiva would be out fulfilling other responsibilities while Parvati was alone at the mountain.